nextgis/docs_ngweb/source/permissions.rst

 * Action  - allow or deny
 * Principal - user or group of users to which this rule applies
 * Permission - permission or permission scope that is prohibited or allowed by the rule
-* Propagate - yes/no checkbox
-* Resource - type of resource to which this rule applies
+* Apply to - scope of application: this resource, this and subresourcer or a particular type of resource to which this rule applies

 Regardless of rule’s placement (at the beginning or end of the list) - first, the rules with the action “Allow” are applied, and then the rules “Deny”.
 In other words - **‘Deny’ has a higher priority than ‘Allow’**.
 The position of the rule doesn't matter.